Skip to content

 • Not many customization options

 Microsoft To Do comes bundled with Windows 11, so you don't even need to download anything to get started.
-Built largely by the team behind Wunderlist, which Microsoft acquired in 2015, To Do combines a friendly user interface with powerful features in a package that should suit most users.
+The app combines a friendly user interface with powerful features in a package that should suit most users.

-If you want to connect to apps outside the Microsoft ecosystem, Microsoft To Do integrates with Zapier, which makes it easy to do things like add new tasks based on Google Calendar events or from saved messages in Slack.
+If you want to connect to apps outside the Microsoft ecosystem, Microsoft To Do integrates with Zapier, which makes it easy to do things like add new tasks based on Google Calendar events or from saved messages in Slack—or send your To Do tasks to another app like Notion.
+Learn more about how to automate Microsoft To Do, or get started with one of these pre-made workflows.

 Create tasks on Microsoft To-Do from new Google Calendar events